BastelPichi/compatibility/brightway.md

 3. Get the required hardware (see [Hardware Requirements](#hardware-requirements))
 4. Follow the step-by-step [Flashing Instructions](#flashing-instructions)

+## Mac remarks
+I am inserting this here, since some things gave me a headache.
+I did this with an Apple M1 Mac Studio in MacOS for a Xiaomi 5 Max.
+I got it to work, but it really took some tries.
+I will add some comments, just to make clear how things work (differently) on the Mac.
+The hardware requirements are exactly the same, it only gets interesting when we reach the "actually doing it" chapters.

 ## Supported Models

 | Model           | Tested OK |